-This method works because the warm butter coats the pan while the omelet does not stick.
-Cooking any kind of meat or starch would not work.
+This method works because of the warm butter that coats the pan, which means the omelet does not stick.
+Cooking any meat or starch would not work.

-Be sure not to stack your cast iron inside of each other without a paper towel or something similar between the pans.
+Be sure not to stack your cast iron inside each other unless a paper towel or something similar is between the pans.

-I use small, cheap hot pad holders which work really well.
+I use small, inexpensive hot pad holders that work really well.

 As a result, this will protect the pans from scratching.
-In addition the cast iron pans will always be ready to cook up something yummy.
+Also, the cast iron pans will always be ready to cook up something yummy.

 Savvy Tip for Cleaning a Garbage Disposal

 Cooking delicious food in your cast iron skillet will sometimes leave a lot of greases to clean.
-The paste made from salt and water will soak up the grease in your cast iron skillet.
-You should then be able to pour it into the trash and wipe with a paper towel.
+The paste made from salt and water will soak up the fat in your cast iron skillet.
+You should then be able to pour it into the trash and wipe it with a paper towel.

 Then just add a little water to get anything left behind and scrub with a sponge.

 This method keeps grease out of your pipes and your pan from losing its nonstick quality.

-While I’m on the subject, put as little down your garbage disposal as possible.
-Lettuce and egg shells are a big NO.
+Also, while I’m on the subject, put as little down your garbage disposal as possible.
+Lettuce and eggshells are a big NO.

 It makes for a cloggy mess.
 Cloggy’s a word.
 I promise.

 Indeed, baking soda and vinegar poured down the garbage disposal will help break up the gunk and dislodge it.

-Pour 1/2 c baking soda followed by 1/2 c vinegar and let it sit.
-When the fizzing stops run the disposal to clear it.
+Pour 1/2 c baking soda followed by 1/2 c vinegar and let it soak.
+Once the fizzing stops, run the disposal to clear it.

 You may need to repeat this process a few times.